awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 --------------------------------------------------------------------------------
 1. Create an ECR repository.

-The first task is to ensure we have a local Docker image named hello-world.
+The first task is to ensure we have a local Docker image named echo-text.
 If this image exists, then an Amazon ECR repository is created.

 An ECR repository is a private Docker container repository provided